EffiSciencesResearch/hackathon42/README.md

 The total score is the sum of the accuracy achieved in the target sets of each data set.
 If participants do not submit data, they have a default score of 80% for each dataset.
 So submitting a dataset is taking a risk.
 It is better to submit nothing than to submit something bad.

 It is possible for the same team to win both the first leaderboard prize and the first jury prize.
+We will review the code of the top teams of the leaderboards.

 ### Jury prize (first prize 600€ + second prize 300€)